OGGM/oggm-edu/docs/user_content.rst

 Use your own content in OGGM-Edu
 ================================

-Ideally, we would like all OGGM-Edu related content to be bundled here, on this open platform.
-However, you might be interested in running your own notebooks in an OGGM-Edu environment, for example during the development phase, or for a very specific class.
+You might be interested in running your own notebooks in an OGGM-Edu environment, for example during the development phase or for a specific class.

 Fortunately, this is very easy to do!
 All you need to do is to provide the notebooks you would like to run in an online git repository